 Catastrophic accidents at plants & refineries can leave injured workers and their families financially, physically and emotionally devastated.
-Houston industrial accident lawyers Neal Davis and Jed Silverman help American workers obtain the compensation they deserve.
-If we don’t win, you don’t pay.
-That’s our No Fee Guarantee.
+Houston industrial accident lawyer Neal Davis helps American workers obtain the compensation they deserve.
+If we don't win, you don't pay.
+That's our No Fee Guarantee.

 The American oil refinery and plant manufacturing industries have long been considered two of the most dangerous and deadly occupations in the country.
 Because of this recognized danger, oil companies and manufacturers commonly contract out the most hazardous jobs to other companies, which misleadingly lowers the federal injury and fatality rate recorded by industry safety organizations like OSHA and the U.S. Bureau of Labor Statistics.
 For example, all 15 workers who died in the 2005 Texas City blast were contractors, and none of their deaths are counted in the federal government's annual report for refining industry fatalities.

 Nevertheless, the last couple decades have seen a startling increase in reported fatalities at oil refineries and chemical plants - especially in Texas, where the refining industry is big business.

 If you have experienced serious injury during your job as a refinery or plant worker, or your loved one was fatally wounded in a plant/refinery accident, you may be entitled to financial compensation for your loss.
 Talking to a knowledgeable plant and refinery accident attorney like Neal Davis will ensure you get the best possible compensation for your injuries or a wrongful death.